Nurul-GC/GCertificate/README.md

 # GCertificate

-    app-site that helps you to create certificates easily
+    app-site that helps you creating certificates easily

 ---